lanl/GSM/ReadMe.md

 ## License <a name="license"></a>
 ___
 The predecessor of GSM, CEM, has been approved for release with associated LA-CC number LA-CC-04-085.
-The GSM event generator has **not** been licensed at this time for public release.
+The GSM event generator is licensed under an open-source BSD-3 license and copyrighted accordingly.
+Please see the [LICENSE](LICENSE) or [COPYRIGHT](COPYRIGHT) for details.

-The CEM material was procuded under U.S. Government contract DE-AC52-06NA25396 for Los Alamos National Laboratory for the U.S. Department of Energy.
+The CEM software, the predecessor to GSM, was produced under U.S. Government contract DE-AC52-06NA25396 for Los Alamos National Laboratory for the U.S. Department of Energy.
 The Government is granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable worldwide license in this material to reproduce, prepare derivative works, and perform publicly and display publicly.

-**The GSM event generator code has not, at this time, been approved for public release under the CEM license.**

 ## Build Requirements <a name="build-requirements"></a>